yayo-prog/yayo-prog.github.io/Julia tutorial p1 image basics.md

   ```
   2. default assignments creates a copy of the slice, so Images gives us @view macro to set a pointer.
   4. Fill the entire rect - using fill or .= , colorant is a syntactic sugar returning different colors
+  > .= (and any 'dot' notation is broadcasting - applying the function to each element sepearatly )

   ```julia
   rect_cp .= RGB(0,0,1)
   rect_v .= colorant"magenta"